-- At the AS-UAP probes in the less sensitive range and all other ASprobes in the most sensitive range and measuring mode DC the measuring direction of the probe is positioned orthogonal to the earth magnetic field in east-west direction.
+- At the AS-UAP probes in the less sensitive range and all other AS-probes in the most sensitive range and measuring mode DC the measuring direction of the probe is positioned orthogonal to the earth magnetic field in east-west direction.
 With the "zero" key a compensation of the zero point is performed.
-Afterwards the probe should show the same value only differing in the sign if aligned in north-south and southnorth direction.
-The typical value of the earth magnetic field in the area of Europe is 30 μT to 50 μT. - If a zero chamber is at hand after inserting the probe the offset compensation can be performed by pressing the "zero" key.
+Afterwards the probe should show the same value only differing in the sign if aligned in north-south and south-north direction.
+The typical value of the earth magnetic field in the area of Europe is 30 μT to 50 μT . - Insert the probe into the zero chamber and the offset compensation can be performed by pressing the "zero" key.